NilsDem/control-transfer-diffusion/index.md

 ## References

-[1] : C. Hawthorne, I. Simon, A. Roberts, N. Zeghidour, J. Gardner, E. Manilow, and J. Engel, “Multi-instrument music synthesis with spectrogram diffusion,” arXiv preprint arXiv:2206.05408, 2022.615
+<a id="note1" href="#note1ref">[1]</a> C. Hawthorne, I. Simon, A. Roberts, N. Zeghidour, J. Gardner, E. Manilow, and J. Engel, “Multi-instrument music synthesis with spectrogram diffusion,” arXiv preprint arXiv:2206.05408, 2022.615

-[2] : O. Cífka, A. Ozerov, U.  ̧Sim ̧sekli, and G. Richard “Self-supervised vq-vae for one-shot music style transfer,” in ICASSP 2021-2021 IEEE International Conference on Acoustics, Speech and Signal Processin(ICASSP).
+<a id="note2" href="#note2ref">[2]</a> O. Cífka, A. Ozerov, U.  ̧Sim ̧sekli, and G. Richard “Self-supervised vq-vae for one-shot music style transfer,” in ICASSP 2021-2021 IEEE International Conference on Acoustics, Speech and Signal Processin(ICASSP).
 IEEE, 2021, pp. 96–100

-[3] : .
-Li, Y. Zhang, F. Tang, C. Ma, W. Dong, and C. Xu, “Music style transfer with time-varying inversion of diffusion models,” in Proceedings of the AAAI Conference on Artificial Intelligence, vol. 38, no. 1, 2024, pp.547–555
+<a id="note3" href="#note3ref">[3]</a>  Li, Y. Zhang, F. Tang, C. Ma, W. Dong, and C. Xu, “Music style transfer with time-varying inversion of diffusion models,” in Proceedings of the AAAI Conference on Artificial Intelligence, vol. 38, no. 1, 2024, pp.547–555